UFC Heavyweight Champ Stipe Miocic Balances Life as Fighter and First Responder

 'A Very, Very Good Coach'

 Monday morning is now Monday evening, and it's time to train.
-Strong Style is a sprawling mixed martial arts training facility in a light-industrial commercial zone not far outside Cleveland.
-Naturally, a huge image of Miocic decorates its front facade.
+Strong Style stretches like a measuring tape across a light-industrial commercial zone not far outside Cleveland.
+A huge image of Miocic stretches across its front facade.

-Inside, a kids' class has just let out, and a stream of youngsters scurry around, snatching up clothing and gear.
-Jessica Eye, the other Strong Style fighter currently under UFC contract, patrols the floor, surveying the scene and hobnobbing with visitors.
+Inside, a kids' class has just let out.
+A stream of youngsters scurry around chairs and visitors, snatching up clothing and gear.
+Jessica Eye, the other Strong Style fighter currently under UFC contract, patrols the floor, surveying the scene and hobnobbing with the regulars.

 In the fitness area, set apart from the huge grappling mat and sparring cage, Miocic's wife, Ryan, hops on the treadmill.
 Stipe and Ryan met at a firehouse.
 It was six years ago, and Ryan was introduced to the then-up-and-coming Miocic by her brother, also a firefighter at the Oakwood station.